openpreserve/odf-validator/docs/VALIDATION.md

 An OpenDocument Package SHALL be a well formed Zip Archive.

-It shall be a Zip file as defined in PKWARE Inc. Zip APPNOTE Version 6.2.0, <http://www.pkware.com/support/application-note-archives>, 2004.
+It SHALL be a Zip file as defined in PKWARE Inc. Zip APPNOTE Version 6.2.0, <http://www.pkware.com/support/application-note-archives>, 2004.

 See [Section 2.2.1 of the ODF Schema Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part3-schema/OpenDocument-v1.3-os-part3-schema.html#a_2_2_1_OpenDocument_Document).

 ### PKG-2 (Error)

-All files contained in the Zip file shall be non compressed (STORED) or compressed using the “deflate” (DEFLATED) algorithm.
+All files contained in the Zip file SHALL be non compressed (STORED) or compressed using the “deflate” (DEFLATED) algorithm.
 Zip entry `<entry-name>` is compressed with an unknown algorithm.

-All files contained in the Zip file shall be non compressed (STORED) or compressed using the “deflate” (DEFLATED) algorithm.
+All files contained in the Zip file SHALL be non compressed (STORED) or compressed using the “deflate” (DEFLATED) algorithm.
 See item A in [Section 2.2.1 of the ODF Package Specification](https://docs.oasis-open.org/office/OpenDocument/v1.3/os/part2-packages/OpenDocument-v1.3-os-part2-packages.html#a_2_2_1_OpenDocument_Package).

 ### PKG-3 (Error)